Mortgages

 How much will moving house cost?

-Legal & estate agency fees make moving house costly, but there are other expenses to consider.
+Legal and estate agency fees make moving house costly, but there are other expenses to consider.
 You may also need to factor in these costs:

 • Removal firm costs